eeberhard/aica-api/docs/docs/getting-started/03-run.md

 AICA applications and URDF hardware can be uploaded to a user database through the API or Developer Interface UI.
 Because the docker container is isolated from the host filesystem, the local database will be lost when the container exists.
-To persist local data between session, create a `data` directory somewhere on the host.
+To persist local data between session, create a dedicated directory somewhere on the host.
+For example, use `mkdir ~/.aica-data` to keep the data folder hidden in the home folder.
 Then execute the normal run command with an additional volume mount for the user data.

 :::note

-Change `/path/to/data` in the command below to a desired location for the data.
-For example, use `~/.aica-data` to keep the data folder hidden in the home folder.
+Change `/path/to/data` in the command below to a desired location for the data (e.g., `~/.aica-data` or elsewhere)

 :::